PatriciaGN/golden-square/phase two/lib/music_tracker_recipe.md

 Steps 3 and 4 then operate as a cycle. -->

 3. Create Examples as Tests

+Method add_track
+Test 1
+Raises an error if given an empty string as argument. add_track("") => fail

+Method show_list
+test 1
+Raises an error if list is empty

+Test 2
+Returns one element if tracks_list only contains one element

+Test 3
+Returns a string with the two elements formatted with a new line"

 <!-- These are examples of the class being used with different initializer arguments, method calls, and how it should behave.